- Science, History, Geography

 - Classes catered for:

 A lively historical narrative is given throughout the session explaining the major characters, social conditions and customs of the time.
-Dave also explains the human environments of the chosen period be it 25 Northumberland Road in Easter Week 1916, an Anglo-Norman motte and bailey or an Irish crannóg.
+Dave also explains the human environments of the chosen period be it 25 Northumberland Road in Easter Week 1916, or an Irish crannóg.
 Sessions can end with a short quiz whereby the lucky winners have an opportunity to try out a few of the rarer 'normally off limits' artefacts - an ideal school photo opportunity!

 Dave also welcomes acting as guide to schools who wish to visit the National Museum of Ireland (either Collins Barracks or the Archaeology Museum on Kildare Street).
 He is also available as a guide to Viking & Medieval Dublin or to the Battlefields of the Easter Rising including the GPO and Arbour Hill.